SiddhaK17/Higher-Or-Lower-Followers-Project/README.md

 - 🧱 **Data Handling** – Effectively manipulates dictionaries and lists to store, retrieve, and display structured celebrity data.
 - 📜 **String Interpolation** – Dynamic message generation using `f-strings` to personalize game feedback in real time.
 - 🎨 **ASCII Art Integration** – Enhances CLI experience with visually engaging splash screens and separators stored in a separate module.
-- 🚀 **Beginner-Friendly Design** – Designed with educational value, simulating real world development patterns in a simplified environment.
+- 🚀 **Beginner Friendly Design** – Designed with educational value, simulating real world development patterns in a simplified environment.

 ---